 Calls from Healthline can look like they’re coming from a different number to their advertised 0800 numbers (0800 611 116 or COVID Healthline on 0800 358 5453), but it’s important to note that Healthline will generally call you from (09) 302 0408, 09 306 8750 or (09) 306 8748.
 If you get a call from these numbers or another New Zealand land line number claiming to be from Healthline, it could be real even if the number doesn’t look familiar.

 When their call first connects, you might notice a short delay before you hear them speak.
 This happens because Helpline uses an automated phone system that checks for a real person answering the phone first to ensure it contacts as many people as possible.

 In their first call, Healthline will check the information that’s been provided or may ask you for your information if they do not already have it.
-In some cases this information can be inaccurate, so it’s important you go through everything.
+In some cases the information Healthline already has can be inaccurate, so it’s important you go through everything.
 This ensures you’re taking all the right precautions for an appropriate length of time.
 They’ll also need to confirm the details of your travel if you crossed the border.

 As Healthline have had reports of people self-isolating outside of suitable accommodation, they’ll check that you have everything you need – food, accommodation and financial support.
 The government can provide assistance if you don’t have what you need and Healthline can help walk you through the support that’s available.